bibleexchange/courses/book-of-revelation/009_chapters-20-thru-22/001/rev-061-heaven.md

  Will appear in the sky,
 For all will be sunshine and gladness,
  With never a tear nor a sigh.
-We’ll never pay rent for our mansion,
+We&apos;ll never pay rent for our mansion,
  The taxes will never come due;
 Our garments will never grow threadbare,
  But always be fadeless and new.
-We’ll never be hungry nor thirsty,
+We&apos;ll never be hungry nor thirsty,
  Nor languish in poverty there,
 For all the rich bounties of heaven
  His sanctified children will share.
-There’ll never be crepe on the door-knob,
+There&apos;ll never be crepe on the door-knob,
  No funeral train in the sky;
 No graves on the hillside of glory,
  For there we shall never more die.
 The old will be young there forever,
  Transformed in a moment of time;
-Immortal we’ll stand in his likeness
+Immortal we&apos;ll stand in his likeness
  The stars and the sun to outshine.
-I’m bound for the beautiful city
+I&apos;m bound for the beautiful city
  My Lord has prepared for His own;
 Where all the redeemed of all ages
- Sing “Glory” around the white throne;
+ Sing &quot;Glory&quot; around the white throne;
 Sometimes I grow homesick for heaven,
  And the glories I there shall behold,
 What a joy it will be when My Savior I see,
- In that beautiful city of gold!”
+ In that beautiful city of gold!&quot;